msmccormack/DATA440/Final_Project.md

 Given what was covered in Dr. D's Idiots Guide and Garcia's paper, I decided to go through the process of constructing my own gravity model and set of voronoi polygons for Senegal.

-My position was unique in this class, because I was one of the only people with multiple points inside of many ADM1's, as shown below:
+However, my position was unique because I was one of the only people with multiple centerpoints of migration flow data inside of multiple ADM1's, as shown below:

 ![](sen_cpts_adm1.png)

-With this in mind, it was clear to me that I was going to have to use the flow centerpoints (of which there were 34) instead of the ADM1 centerpoints (of which there were only 14) for my analysis.
-So, please note that I did this project using the voronoi polygons rather than the Senegalese administrative subdivisions, because there were multiple flow centerpoints in a few of the administrative subdivisions that prevented me from using them which made me use the voronoi polygons instead.
-The generic voronoi polygons for the 34 centerpoints is plotted below:
+With this detail in mind, it was clear to me that I was going to have to use the flow centerpoints (of which there were 34) instead of the ADM1 centerpoints (of which there were only 14) for my analysis.
+So with that being said, please note that I did this project using the voronoi polygons rather than the Senegalese administrative subdivisions (because there were multiple flow centerpoints in a few of the administrative subdivisions.
+This prevented me from using them, which made me use the voronoi polygons instead).
+The voronoi polygons for the 34 centerpoints of migration flows in Senegal is plotted below:

 ![](sen_voronoi.png)

-So, below are spatial plots that describe in/out migration by the voronoi polygons (via color) in Senegal:
+And below are spatial plots that describe in/out migration by the voronoi polygons in Senegal:

 ![](inmigration_sen.png)